The MGA With An Attitude

 The "HDL43" part of the Car No. appears to be chemically etched here, like it was perhaps rubber stamped with the etching chemical.
 That would be quicker than engraving, possibly done as a cost reduction technique.
 It would be okay if it worked well, but this often leaves such a poor impression as to be difficult to read.
 It would be interesting to see how long this lasted in production, if we can find more examples, or closer chassis numbers on either side of it.
 (If this is engraved it would be extremely shallow penetration of the surface).

-Here's another late 1500 plate just a couple thousand cars later (November 1957).
-This one has the Car No. prefix letters machine stamped, all nicely aligned, while the chassis number is hand stamped (variously misaligned numerals).
+Here are two 1500 plates, the first just a couple thousand cars later (November 1957).
+These have the Car No. prefix letters machine stamped, all nicely aligned, while the chassis number is hand stamped (variously misaligned numerals).
+This defines a known range of cars with this style.

-This is an image of a later 1500 Car No. plate (August 1958).
+These are images of later 1500 Car No. plates (Aug-Sept 1958).
 Here the entire Car No. appears to have been machine stamped, all lettering being straight up with constant spacing but slightly misaligned vertically.
 For Engine No. the words "SEE ENGINE" are stamped in the plate, but with different size font.
 This was probably done on a different machine in mass production.

-I would like to narrow the time reference for the day when this format change was implemented.
-If you have an original number plate for any car between 36897 and 55600, please contact me.
+I would like to narrow the time reference for the day when these format changes were implemented.
+If you have an original number plate that falls outside of the ranges shown here, please contact me.

-This is a 1600 Car No. plate (March 1960).
+This is a 1600 Car No. plate (September 1959).
 The "GHNL/" is lightly stamped with slight marking visible on the back side of the plate.
 All characters are nicely aligned, apparently done by batch processing with an automatic stamping machine.
-The chassis number "88864" is stamped with different font and slightly heavier impression.
+The chassis number "75563" is stamped with different font and slightly heavier impression.
 The characters have slightly variable slant and are somewhat misaligned vertically, giving the appearance of having been hand stamped.
 There is a bit more noticeable marking on the back side of the plate, but seems to have been done against a hard surface, so probably done before installation in the car.
 The Engine No. is "printed" with slight depression, apparently produced as part of the black background, saying "SEE ENGINE." (including the period).
 This would have required a change of the artwork used for the chemical etching of the basic plate blank.
 Otherwise the basic plate blank design and production method seems to be unchanged throughout production.
+Again, if you find a plate like this with lower chassis number, I would like a picture to reduce the number spread for the chang date.

 Here is a picture of an anodized aluminum plate, flat smooth with no relief.
 This is from Moss Motors and is one of the most common plates used for MGA restorations.
 When you know what the original etched and relieved plate looks like, this one is very obviously flat faced and non-original in appearance.
 Some of the font varies from original style and placement.
 Apparently this one was used as the (incorrect) sample to generate artwork for the etched plate shown immediately below.